 Click here to create MyNewsFlash profiles.
 Please note that you must be logged in to your AAVSO web account (free) to create a MyNewsFlash profile.

-Special Notices are short emails sent out by the AAVSO Staff to alert you of rare and interesting stellar activity when we become aware of it.
+AAVSO Special Notices are short emails sent out by the AAVSO Staff to alert you to rare and interesting stellar activity when we become aware of it.
 Special Notices are used to alert people when a star is going into outburst or when some activity is happening that requires quick attention.
-They may also be used to announce new Observing Campaigns or status reports on current ones.
+They may also be used to give status reports on or make changes to current Observing Campaigns.
 An AAVSO Alert Notice may be issued later when more information about the event is known.
-(See recent AAVSO Special Notices.)

 To subscribe or unsubscribe to Alert Notices, click the "Email Settings" tab under "My Account" and mark the box next to Alert Notices.
 Be sure to save your edits.